• Skip to primary navigation

 For this pillow I’m using a bunch of pink Liberty Lawns.

-Now, the long awaited Hexagon Heart Pillow Tutorial!
+Hexagon Heart Pillow Tutorial

 Liberty Quilting Hexagon tutorial